Tommaso De Nipoti

-Tommaso De Nipoti (born 23 July 2003) is an Italian professional footballer who plays as forward for club Castellón, on loan from club Atalanta.
+Tommaso De Nipoti (born 23 July 2003) is an Italian professional footballer who plays as forward for club Atalanta U23.

 Career

 In 2017, De Nipoti moved from Udinese to Atalanta.
 He debuted for Atalanta on 22 January 2022 in a 0–0 draw against Lazio.

 On 1 September 2025, after being mainly a member of the Atalanta U23 squad in the Serie C, De Nipoti was loaned to Spanish Segunda División side Castellón.